CompuTec/computec-docs/docs/processforce/developer-guide/data-import/ps-app-configuration.md

 - Windows PowerShell ISE
 - Visual Studio Code with the PowerShell extension

-Additionally, ensure that you are using the correct bit version (64-bit) of PowerShell to match your SAP Business One and ProcessForce environment.
+Additionally, ensure that you are using the correct bit version (64-bit) of PowerShell to match your SAP Business One and CompuTec ProcessForce environment.

 If you are using Windows Server, you can add Windows PowerShell ISE through Server Manager by following these steps: